ramyk/lua-graphsolv/README.md

 # lua-graphsolv
-Graph algorithms and search agents implemented in Lua language for fun and some practice.
+A project I've created for some fun and some practice of basic and semi-advanced search agents using the Lua language.